-At St. Francis eastside, bariatric surgery candidates have a range of weight loss surgery options, including Lap-Band surgery or Roux-en-Y gastric bypass surgery.
+At St. Francis eastside, bariatric surgery candidates have a range of weight loss surgery options, including gastric sleeve surgery or Roux-en-Y gastric bypass surgery.
 Located in Greenville and convenient to areas throughout the Upstate, SC, St. Francis also offers a Surgical Weight Loss Program that provides nutritional and psychological counseling, exercise programs, pre- and post-surgical education and an ongoing support groups for candidates of bariatric surgery.

 Bariatric surgery may be an option for those who are very obese and have tried unsuccessfully to lose weight on diet and exercise programs and are unlikely to lose weight successfully with non-surgical methods.
 In general, candidates for weight loss surgery:

 Are at least 100 pounds overweight with a Body Mass Index (BMI) of 40 or above.
 Check your BMI now!

 Have a BMI of 35 or more with two or more major health concerns, such as sleep apnea, type 2 diabetes, hypertension and heart disease.

 Are non-smokers and do not abuse alcohol or drugs

 Have appropriate motivations and commitment to follow post-surgery guidelines

 Bariatric surgery, also called weight loss surgery or gastric bypass surgery, is appropriate for those who are morbidly obese and have a substantial amount of weight to lose to become healthy.
 Bariatric surgeries lower the body's intake of calories by reducing the size of the stomach so that patients feel full faster, and by bypassing part of the stomach and small intestines so that the body absorbs fewer calories.